What we do

 If we give you a password, you must keep it confidential.
 Please don't share it.
 Although we try to provide protection, we cannot guarantee complete security for your data, and you take the risk that any sending of that data turns out to be not secure despite our efforts.

-We only keep your personal data for as long as we need to in order to use it as described above in section 5, and/or for as long as we have your permission to keep it, and/or for as long as there are statutory or contractual requirements to keep it.
+We only keep your personal data for as long as we need to in order to use it as described above, and/or for as long as we have your permission to keep it, and/or for as long as there are statutory or contractual requirements to keep it.

 Once our relationship with you has ended we will retain information that allows us to: